fatiando/2023-kegs/extended-abstract/README.md

 Harmonica offers functions and classes for processing and modelling gravity and magnetic data.
-It hosts functions for forward modelling the gravity fields of point sources, rectangular prisms and also tesseroids (a.k.a spherical prisms).
+It hosts functions for forward modelling the gravity fields of point sources, rectangular prisms and also tesseroids (a.k.a. spherical prisms).
 It can perform gravity corrections: from a simple Bouguer up to a full terrain correction through forward modelling digital elevation models with prisms.
 Regular grids can be transformed using FFT-based filters like upward